-To demonstrate the Site is complying with EPA's NESHAP regulations (EPA 2002), SRS calculated maximally exposed individual (MEI) and collective doses using the following:
+DOE Order 458.1 requires the Site to comply with EPA's NESHAP regulations (EPA 2002).
+To demonstrate this compliance, SRS calculated maximally exposed individual (MEI) and collective doses using the following:

-- 1) The CAP88 PC version 4.0.1.17 computer code, which EPA requires
+- 1) The CAP88 PC version 4.1.0.2 computer code (released January 2020), which EPA requires

-- 2) The 2018 airborne-release source term
+- 2) The 2019 airborne-release source term

 - 3) Site-specific input parameters

-EPA requires using the MEI concept and not the reference person concept, and it specifies most of the input parameters in the CAP88 PC program.
+EPA requires using the MEI concept and not the representative person concept, and it specifies most of the input parameters in the CAP88 PC program.
 The EPA requires specific approval for any changes to these parameters.

-For 2018, SRS calculated doses to two potential MEIs to demonstrate the Site complied with EPA's 10 mrem/yr (0.1 mSv/yr) public dose limit for air emissions from DOE sites.
-One potential MEI was at the usual offsite location, near the site boundary in the north compass point direction.
-The second potential MEI was a worker at the Three Rivers Landfill.
+For 2019, SRS calculated doses to two potential MEIs to demonstrate the Site complied with EPA's 10 mrem/yr (0.1 mSv/yr) public dose limit for air emissions from DOE sites.
+One potential MEI was at the usual offsite location, near the Site boundary in the north compass point direction.
+The second potential

+MEI was a worker at the Three Rivers Landfill.
 EPA requires that the Site consider all exposure pathways (including food consumption) for the potential MEI, even for an industrial worker.

-NESHAP dose calculations use H Area as the location for all Site releases because a large majority of SRS's radiological air releases are from the area's tritium facilities (Minter et al. 2018).
+NESHAP dose calculations use H Area as the location for all Site releases because a large majority of SRS's radiological air releases are from the area's Tritium and Separations facilities (Minter et al. 2018).

-SRS estimated the MEI dose at the Site boundary to be 0.088 mrem (0.00088 mSv).
-SRS estimated the MEI dose for the Three Rivers Landfill worker to be 0.087 mrem (0.00087 mSv).
-For 2018, SRS reported the slightly higher Site boundary dose of 0.088 mrem for NESHAP compliance.
-This dose is 0.88% of the 10 mrem/yr EPA limit, as Table 6-4 shows.
+SRS estimated the MEI dose at the Site boundary to be 0.0178 mrem (0.000178 mSv).
+SRS estimated the MEI dose for the Three Rivers Landfill worker to be 0.0176 mrem (0.000176 mSv).
+For 2019, SRS reported the slightly higher Site boundary dose of 0.0178 mrem for NESHAP compliance.
+This dose is 0.18% of the 10 mrem/yr EPA limit, as Table 6-4 shows.

-Tritium oxide releases accounted for 94% of the MEI dose, elemental tritium accounted for 2.9%, and cesium-137 accounted for 2.2%.
-The 2018 NESHAP compliance dose (MEI dose) is more than the 2017 dose of 0.029 mrem (0.00029 mSv).
-SRS attributes most of this increase to the increase in tritium oxide releases during 2018.
+The radionuclides that accounted for most of the MEI dose, were tritium oxide (79%), elemental tritium (12.5%), cesium-137 (3.2%), strontium-90 (1.9%), and krypton-85 (1.2%).
+No other radionuclide contributed more than 1% to the total MEI dose.
+The 2019 NESHAP compliance dose (MEI dose) is 79% less than the 2018 dose of 0.088 mrem (0.00088 mSv).
+SRS attributes most of this decrease to the 79% decrease in tritium oxide releases during 2019.
+Refer to Chapter 5, Radiological Environmental Monitoring Program, Section 5.3.2 for details concerning these measurements.